-- 3.37 Fonterra's hedging strategy, that gives rise to Fonterra's gains and losses that are then incorporated into the Benchmark Conversion Rate, is a passive strategy and covers two forms of currency exposure: - 3.37.1 A forecast sales cash flow hedging book, which hedges the forecast of sales receipts out up to 18 months on a stepped profile.
-The percentage of the exposure hedged increases over time to 100% giving an average conversion rate for that month's forecast exposure. - 3.37.2 An actual receivable hedging book, which covers the on-balance sheet exposure arising from the invoicing of a sale to a customer.
+- 3.36 Fonterra's hedging strategy, that gives rise to Fonterra's gains and losses that are then incorporated into the Benchmark Conversion Rate, is a passive strategy and covers two forms of currency exposure: - 3.36.1 A forecast sales cash flow hedging book, which hedges the forecast of sales receipts out up to 18 months on a stepped profile.
+The percentage of the exposure hedged increases over time to 100% giving an average conversion rate for that month's forecast exposure. - 3.36.2 An actual receivable hedging book, which covers the on-balance sheet exposure arising from the invoicing of a sale to a customer.
 As sales are made, that volume of cover is transferred from the forecast sales book to this book, maintaining the average conversion rate.
-Both books consider the same set of hedges and this transfer is an accounting treatment driven exercise that allows matching of the gains/losses from movements in the fair value of the hedges to offset the movements in the NZD value of the debtor balance arising from translation to the current NZD spot rate.
+Both books consider the same set of hedges and this transfer is an accounting treatment driven exercise that allows matching of the gains/losses from movements in the fair value of the hedges to offset the movements in the NZD value of the debtor balance arising from translation to the current NZD spot rate.32 - 3.37 For a traditional domestic exporter, hedging is designed to reduce exchange rate volatility and increase certainty with respect to NZD revenue to help with budgeting and capital allocation decisions.
+In the case of Fonterra, hedging serves the additional purpose of reducing volatility with respect to the base milk price.
+This allows greater certainty for advance payments to farmers and improves accuracy in relation to forecasting. - 3.38 Figure 3.1 below compares the Monthly Benchmark Conversion Rate to spot rates and illustrates the 'smoothing' effect of hedging.